uamuzibora/uamuzibora.org/data/index.md

 section: Data
 ---

-<p class="lead">As an electronic medical record, Uamuzi Bora inherently captures and stores patient identifiable information.
-Here we explain how we collect, store, protect, and use the data to calculate our indicators.
+<p class="lead">We would like to explain how we collect, store, protect, and use the data to calculate our indicators.
 Further, we now share aggregated data with selected partners using an API.</p>

 ## Data collection and storage